 Coelacanths are living fossils.
 The whole group was thought to be extinct until a specimen was caught in 1938.
 There are two living species: the coelacanth and the Sulawesi coelacanth.
 They inhabit deep water, so are rarely seen and difficult to film.

 A coelacanth links land dwellers with their ocean heritage.

 David Attenborough goes to the Madagascar Research Institute's laboratory to see its most famous fish - the coelacanth.
 Until 1938 it was believed to be extinct.
 The coelacanth, or a fish very like it, would have been the ancestor of all amphibians, reptiles, birds and mammals.
 This clip was first broadcast in 1961.

 It is unusual for a coelacanth to be caught alive, but while the BBC were in the Comoros one was landed, so it was returned to the sea and filmed.
-This remarkable, deep water fish is extremely rare and can tell us a lot about the evolution of life from the sea to land.
-This is the first and only time one has been filmed by the BBC to date.

 The following habitats are found across the Coelacanths distribution range.
 Find out more about these environments, what it takes to live there and what else inhabits them.

 Discover what these behaviours are and how different plants and animals use them.

 Take a trip through the natural world with our themed collections of video clips from the natural history archive.

 Like nowhere else on Earth, the mystery and magic of Madagascar leaves a vivid impression on all those who visit, and none more so than David Attenborough.

 Watch the most memorable moments from an incredible career watching wildlife, chosen by Sir David from the BBC archive.